orlamadden/personafy/README.md

 - I would like to thank my mentor Antonio Rodriquez for his help and support throughout this project.
 - Inspiration for this project was taken from Hubspot's [Make My Persona](https://www.hubspot.com/make-my-persona?__hstc=186349814.17b3501ea17becd7928a3c41e292c83e.1595179666946.1595179666946.1595179666946.1&__hssc=186349814.1.1595179666946&__hsfp=2585151190) web tool.
+- Encouragement from the incredible CI community on Slack.